emgong/double-takes/app/posts/2014-01-25-the-failures-of-intro-to-tdd.md

   <figcaption>Fig. 1 — Seriously, though, WTF?</figcaption>
 </figure>

 I think this illustration captures why arguments between developers over TDD tend to be unsatisfyingly dissonant.
 When a developer lodges a complaint like, "mock objects were everywhere and it was awful", another developer operating from the context of the taller mountain might reply, "huh?
 Mock objects are everywhere and it's wonderful!"
-In fact, it's typical for folks to talk over one another other in debates about TDD, and I believe it's because we use the same words and tools to describe and practice entirely unrelated activities.
+In fact, it's typical for folks to talk over one another in debates about TDD, and I believe it's because we use the same words and tools to describe and practice entirely unrelated activities.
 What's a valid problem with TDD from the mountain on the left comes across as nonsense to someone scaling the mountain on the right.

 If I'm right (judge for yourself below), I think this argument might explain why so many developers who were once excited by the promise and initial experience of TDD eventually grew disillusioned with it.